Table of Contents

 What this leads to is the pianos sounding far more expressive and realistic than a piano that is not as meticulously recorded.

 The final size of the library will mainly come down to the format and audio compression.
-When you read about the sampling process for each piano VST, you will want to look for lossless audio compression.
+When you read about the sampling process for each VST, you will want to look for lossless audio compression.
 This is most common amongst the higher-end sample libraries.
 What this does is preserves the exact copy of the original audio.

 If you ever listen to a song on the radio, you will probably notice that the audio quality is completely different than your CD.
 This is because of the type of compression that is used.

-One of the more popular piano VSTS is the Garritan CFX Concert Grand.
+One of the more popular choices is the Garritan CFX Concert Grand.
 It comes in less than 20GB, but once you install and decompress it to PCM it requires more than 100GB of space.
 For this reason, I recommend that you find one piano VST that you really love and just keep that installed.
 You can always reinstall as you go as well.

 If you’re truly concerned with space, you could look at the Addictive Keys as it requires less than 6GB of space because it uses lossless compression.